youknowriad/blockbook/README.md

 ## Registering Themes

-BlockBook also allows you to test your blocks with several theme editor styles, or if you're a theme developper, build your editor theme styles in isolation and test theme quickly on different blocks.
+BlockBook also allows you to test your blocks with several theme editor styles, or if you're a theme developer, build your editor theme styles in isolation and test theme quickly on different blocks.

 To do so, you can register your theme like so: